 Herzing University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status, or conduct situation, particularly drug or alcohol violations.
-Where a student is non-dependent, the University will contact parents/guardians, or a designated emergency contact to inform them of situations in which there is a significant and articulable health and/or safety risk.
-The University also reserves the right to designate which university officials have a need to know about individual conduct reports pursuant to the Family Educational Rights and Privacy Act.
+Where a student is non-dependent, Herzing University will contact parents/guardians, or a designated emergency contact to inform them of situations in which there is a significant and articulable health and/or safety risk.
+Herzing University also reserves the right to designate which university officials have a need to know about individual conduct reports pursuant to the Family Educational Rights and Privacy Act.

-Resolution Process for Allegations of Harassment or Sexual Misconduct
+Title IX Process for Allegations of Sexual Harassment

-Herzing University will act in some way on any formal or informal allegation or notice of violation of the University policy on Title IX, that is received by the Title IX Coordinator or a member of the administration, faculty, or other employee.
+Herzing University will act in some way on any formal or informal allegation or notice of violation of the policy on Equal Opportunity, Harassment and Nondiscrimination, that is received by the Title IX Coordinator or a member of the administration, faculty, or other employee.

-The procedures described below apply only to allegations of Quid Pro Quo sexual harassment, sexual harassment that is so severe or pervasive that it creates a Hostile Environment, or specific allegations of Sexual Misconduct (sexual assault, domestic violence, dating violence, and/or stalking).
-All other allegations of discrimination will be addressed through the other procedures outlined in this document.
+The procedures described below apply only to allegations of Sexual Harassment.
+All other allegations of discrimination, harassment, or misconduct unrelated to Title IX will be addressed through the other procedures outlined in this document.